nikspyratos/toybox/README.md

 Your first step is to download your project repository from your VCS.
 Then, run `./bin/provision_prod.sh` from the project directory.
 It will:
 - Ask you for some basic environment variables (database credentials) and edit your `.env` accordingly.
 App name, domain & database name will be used from the values in your `.env` (i.e. from when you ran `init_dev.sh`).
-- Install PHP (and extensions), Caddy, Redis, and Supervisor
+- Install PHP (with service config and extensions), Caddy, Redis, and Supervisor
 - Setup Caddy to run your Caddyfile
 - Install the Horizon config for Supervisor
 - Setup your app (composer & npm install, key generate, migrate, install crontab, etc.).
 All you need to do is modify your `.env` as needed.